mslinn/multi-scaladoc/README.md

 Scaladoc publisher for multi-project SBT builds 0.1.0
 Usage: bin/run [options]

-  -c, --copyright <value>  Scaladoc footer
+  -c <value> | --copyright <value>
+        Scaladoc footer.
+This command-line parameter overrides the SCALADOC_COPYRIGHT environment variable.

+  -h | --help
+        Display this help message

+  -k | --keepAfterUse
-  -h, --help               Display this help message -k, --keepAfterUse       Keep the GhPages temporary directory when the program ends -n, --gitHubName <value>
+        Keep the scaladocXXXX temporary directory when the program ends.
+This command-line parameter overrides the SCALADOC_KEEP environment variable.

+  -n <value> | --gitHubName <value>
+        Github project ID for project to be documented.
+This command-line parameter overrides the SCALADOC_GITHUB_NAME environment variable.

+  -p | --preserveIndex
-                           Github project ID for project to be documented -p, --preserveIndex      Preserve any pre-existing index.html in the Scaladoc root; if this option is not specified, the file is regenerated each time this program runs.
+        Preserve any pre-existing index.html in the Scaladoc root.
+If this option is not specified, the file is regenerated each time this program runs.
+This command-line parameter overrides the SCALADOC_PRESERVE_INDEX environment
+        variable.

+  -r | --dryRun
-  -r, --dryRun             Stubs out 'git commit' and displays the command line that would be run instead, along with the output of 'git status'
+        Stubs out 'git commit' and displays the command line that would be run instead, along with the output of 'git status'.This command-line parameter overrides the SCALADOC_DRYRUN environment variable.

-  -s, --subProjectNames <value>
+  -s <value> | --subProjectNames <value>
-                           Comma-delimited names of subprojects to generate Scaladoc for -u, --gitRemoteOriginUrl <value>
+        Comma-delimited names of subprojects to generate Scaladoc for.
+This command-line parameter overrides the SCALADOC_SUB_PROJECT_NAMES
+        environment variable.

+  -u <value> | --gitRemoteOriginUrl <value>
-                           Github project url for project to be documented
+        Github project url for project to be documented.
+This command-line parameter overrides the SCALADOC_GIT_URL environment variable.
 ```

 If you want to repetitively generate Scaladoc and view the results locally until you are satisfied that the Scaladoc meets your standards,